 No Khumbu trip report would be complete without the obligatory picture of a porter hauling an insanely huge load.
 The porters are the backbone (no pun intended) of life in the Khumbu, as they are the ones who haul all the outside food and supplies into the mountains.
 In a Nepal economy with nearly 50% unemployment rates, it’s no wonder why there are so many porters willing to hump double loads high into the mountains.
 Sadly it’s oftentimes just big boxes of soda for the tourists.

 Before embarking on this trek, I had done a lot of research into potential off-the-beaten-track vantage points for unique photo opportunities.
 One such spot was an obscure high lake with a front-and-center view of Ama Dablam.
 I dreamt of a sunset reflection shot of Ama Dablam from here, and decided I would try my best to pursue it.
 It would be the shot of the trip if all the factors lined up.
 But first I had to get there, which was no small feat.
-When I finally arrived at the 17,000-foot lake in the afternoon, I was pleased to see that the lake was not frozen!
+When I finally arrived at the lake in the afternoon, I was pleased to see that it was not frozen!
 Good first step.
 Unfortunately, though, the clouds had rolled in by then, completely obscuring the view.

 But I bundled up in all my down clothes and sat up there in the clouds and snow waiting for sunset, with some small hope that maybe the clouds would clear in time.
 To my astonishment and elation, right before sunset the clouds started breaking apart, revealing glorious glimpses of the snowy peak of Ama Dablam!